Published 2020-01-31This post is also available in Swedish

 Al Gore welcomed back to Mistra

 ‘Mr Gore inspires us all to rise to the occasion at this crucial moment in history.
-This encourages and supports investors and asset managers who are on the front line acting to drive sustainable finance.
-Also, importantly, the meeting with Mr Gore stressed the need for mainstreaming.
-Climate issues should now be an integrated part of all investors’ risk management strategy, and also offers to serve as guidance to new investment opportunities.’
+This encourages and supports investors and asset managers who are on the frontline, pushing for sustainable finance.
+Also, importantly, at the meeting with Mr Gore the need for mainstreaming was stressed.
+Climate issues should now be an integrated part of all investors’ risk management strategy, and also guide new investment opportunities.’

 Generation Investment Management was founded by Al Gore and David Blood in 2004.
 Mistra was its first institutional client.
 With this investment, Mistra made a practical contribution to spreading the message that good returns can go hand in hand with long-term perspectives and sustainability.